fzerocentral/fzerocentral/rules/gx.md

     - NOTE: An exception has been made to F-ZERO GX, as Action Replay is the only method available to unlock the Japanese AX event parts.
 Players should use the AR only once to unlock them.

-1. FZC reserves the right to request proof of your times.
-Proof could be requested at random, or if there's a concern that false times might have been submitted.
-Any requests for proof will be handled by a member of the F-ZERO Staff.

 1. Emulators (such as Dolphin) are not allowed.

 ### Additional Rules for USB/SD Loaders